How to travel for free

 • Pros: Licensed J‑1 program, vetting and support, cultural exchange

-• Cons: Fees over $500, English proficiency and age restrictions required
+• Cons: Program fee in the thousands; English proficiency and age limits apply

 GreatAuPair